MuhammadAlmursii/ITI_Examination_System/README.md

 ## ETL Process with SSIS

-The Comprehensive Examination System relies on a robust ETL (Extract, Transform, Load) process facilitated by SSIS (SQL Server Integration Services).
-This process ensures the efficient movement and transformation of data, enhancing data quality and accessibility for analysis and reporting.

-## ETL Process with SSIS

-Our Comprehensive Examination System relies on SSIS (SQL Server Integration Services) to efficiently Extract, Transform, and Load data.
-This process ensures data accuracy, quality, and accessibility for analysis and reporting.

-## ETL Process with SSIS

-**Project Overview:** Our Comprehensive Examination System employs SSIS (SQL Server Integration Services) for an efficient ETL (Extract, Transform, Load) process, ensuring data accuracy, quality, and accessibility for analysis and reporting.
+Our Comprehensive Examination System employs SSIS (SQL Server Integration Services) for an efficient ETL (Extract, Transform, Load) process, ensuring data accuracy, quality, and accessibility for analysis and reporting.

 ### ETL Workflow